Dmirandae/Caronte--2D-/README.md

+*** The problem that caronte solves:

+The program TNT implemented the use of landmark data in a phylogenetic framework.
+This software take the landmark (geometric morphometric) data in .tnt format.
+Most of the programs to digitize 2D and 3D landmarks, even R packages to digitize (e.i. 'shapes' or 'geomorph'), give an output of the digitized data in TPS format (.tps).
+Caronte can convert landmark data in TPS format, so TNT can use the data in a cladistic (parsimony) context.

 ***About Caronte:

 Caronte, is a very useful and simple function to convert (geometric morphometrics coordinates in 2D) file in TPS format, to TNT format (http://www.zmuc.dk/public/phylogeny/tnt/).
 Caronte was written in R language (http://www.r-project.org/) by Ambrosio Torres (Laboratorio de Sistemática & Biogeografía, Universidad Industrial de Santander, Bucaramanga, Colombia).
 The function depends on 'geomorph' (Geometric morphometric analyses of 2d/3d landmark data) package of R written by Dean Adams, Erik Otarola-Castillo, Emma Sherra (http://cran.r-project.org/web/packages/geomorph/index.html).
 Also you need to have R (≥ 2.10) instaled in your computer.
+(AS SOON AS POSSIBLE I WILL EXTEND THIS FUNCTION TO 3D DATA)

 License of the function: GPL (>= 2)